FabienNeibaf/TicTacToe/README.md

 # TIC TAC TOE

 Try out this cute TIC TAC TOE game.
 The game can be played by two players taking turn to position their markers inside a grid of 9 cells.
-Or you can test your skills by playing against the computer.
-Let's see if you can bit it.
 The project is simple but lay down a solid structure for a more complex web app.
+It leverages the event driven development pattern.
 It is part of [microverse](https://www.microverse.org/) curriculum.

 # Set up